21 French Animal Sounds: Can You Neigh, Meow and Bark in Français?

 20. Crocodile (Devouring Human) — Clap

 Know that when a crocodile snaps its jaws shut around your flesh, the French will hear this sound as clap.
-The verbs used to describe crocodile communication are lamenter and vagir.
+The verbs used to describe crocodile communication are lamenter (lament, wail) and vagir (wail, cry).

-We seem to be missing a verb for goat speech in English, but in French, un chèvre béguète.
 If you’ve spent any time in a French cheese shop, you know that goat cheeses are also called chèvre.
-If you haven’t, what on earth have you been eating?
+And if you haven’t—you’re missing out!

-I mean, come on, you’ve just spent time learning 21 sounds for communication with French animals, right?
-Please, go find some chèvre, a baguette, vin rouge (red wine) and start living!
+So, go find some chèvre, a baguette, vin rouge (red wine) and start chatting!